How to Apply

 If you have questions about the FIG program, please contact Jean Riordan, Executive Director of Career Services, at firstname.lastname@example.org or Allen Womble, Director of High Impact Student Engagement, at email@example.com.

-Thanks to the Graduate College’s Public Service Graduate Internship Award, WLRC was fortunate to host 3 wonderful interns in the summer of 2020.
-Each shared a reflection of their work with us:
+Thanks to the Graduate College’s Public Service Graduate Internship Award, WLRC was fortunate to host a wonderful group of interns in the summer of 2020.
+Read their reflections of their work with us:

 During this time of multiple pandemics–COVID-19, an economic collapse, and visceral anti-Black violence enhanced by the state–the value of the center’s services cannot be overstated.PhD Student, Sociology|

 Over the course of my Public Service Graduate Internship at the Women’s Leadership Resource Center / Campus Advocacy Network (WLRC/CAN), I dove into decades of the center’s archival history.
 Now situated as one of UIC’s seven Centers for Cultural Understanding and Social Change, WLRC/CAN was born in the early 1990s as the Office of Women’s Affairs.
 Though much has changed at the center, the university, and in the world since, the role of a university women’s center in these times is as critical as ever.